-- (a) An environmental covenant and any amendment or termination of the covenant must be recorded in every [county] in which any portion of the real property subject to the covenant is located.
-A recorded environmental covenant [or a notice recorded pursuant to Section 12] must be indexed in [the grantor's index] in the names of the owners of the real property subject to the covenant and in the grantee's index] in the name of the holder].
-[Insert other indexing requirements appropriate under state law]. - (b) Except as otherwise provided in Section 9 (c), an environmental covenant is subject to the laws of this state governing recording and priority of interests in real property.
-Recording of a covenant pursuant to the law of this state provides the same constructive notice of the covenant as the recording of a deed provides of an interest in real property.
+(a) An environmental covenant and any amendment or termination of the covenant must be recorded in every [county] in which any portion of the real property subject to the covenant is located.
+For purposes of indexing, a holder shall be treated as a grantee.

+(b) Except as otherwise provided in Section 9(c), an environmental covenant is subject to the laws of this state governing recording and priority of interests in real property.